 Question: Is the Holy Spirit the same as the breath of life that God breathed into man?

-No. The Hebrew word, Ruwach is used to designate God’s Spirit in the Old Testament, and sometimes is also used to designate man’s spirit.
+Answer: No. The Hebrew word, Ruach is used to designate God’s Spirit in the Old Testament, and sometimes is also used to designate man’s spirit.
 However, when God breathed life into the first man Adam, a different word is used, which is nashamah.
 This word is used in association with giving life to a human soul.

 When God created the first Adam, He breathed into him the “breath of life” and Adam became a living soul (Genesis 2:7).